England - Full Moon 162 - 12/02/09

 obligatory medley of reels and jigs, and a few self penned songs, in the same style, more or less, as the others.

 But, we're in for a lot more.
 This line-up of Fairport is the most classic one, though it didn't last more than about five months.
 The band almost folded after a tragic accident in the early hours of May 12 1969 on the motorway back to London from a gig in Birmingham.
 Fairport's talented drummer Martin Lamble, only 19

-years old, and Richard Thompson's American girlfriend Jeannie Franklyn were killed and several of the others in the van were hurt.
+years old, and Richard Thompson's American girlfriend Jeannie Franklyn were killed and several of the others in the van hurt.
 Eventually the remaining quartet of Richard Thompson (guitar), Simon Nicol (guitar), Ashley Hutchins (bass) and Sandy Denny (vocals) regrouped during the summer at a big country manor

 rented by Joe Boyd and regained the spirit along with new recruits Dave Mattacks (drums) and Dave Swarbrick (fiddle and viola).

 The latter Dave had helped out on a few tracks on Fairport's previous album Unhalfbricking.
 Not least the epic traditional "A Sailor's Tale", an 11 minutes plus mixture of British and Indian folk and American West Coast rock.
 The closest Fairport ever got to "The End" by The Doors, so to speak.